0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 }
 ```

-In remix, we use a loader function to load data on the server side
+In remix, we use a loader function to load data on the server-side

 `app/index.jsx`